 3. Buy in bulk

 If you’re feeling frugal, you may be tempted to buy only for your immediate needs.
-But often, the fact is that bulk-buying truth work out cheaper and save you money in the long run.
-Check prices on bulk-buys and calculate the price per serving.
+But bulk-buying tends to work out cheaper and saves you money in the long run.
+Check prices on bulk buys and calculate the price per serving.